Are you ready to take the genealogy research training wheels off and dive into US land records? FamilySearch makes the process somewhat simple.

-Hyperlink the volume in your records to the search table or insert the link in the "Index Reference Book" column
+Hyperlink the volume in your records to the search table or insert the link in the "Index Reference Book" column.

 Attach the deed to your ancestor(s) profile on the FamilySearch Family Tree

-If I can't identify everyone in the deed, or the people are more distantly related, then I save this source to the FamilySearch Sourcebox.
+If I can't identify everyone in the deed, or the people are more distantly related, I save this source to the FamilySearch Sourcebox.

 Transcribe land record notes into your research plan.

-Record Ancestor's Land Records Details Into Your Research Plan
+Record Your Findings In Your Research Plan

 There are several ways you can include details about your ancestor's deeds in your genealogy research plan.